-CJ 342 Juvenile Delinquency Or CJ 343 Criminology

-Criminal Justice Electives: (16 credits) At least 8 credits must be at the 300 level.
-One course may be from a related area outside of the department with departmental approval.
+SCJ 352 Standards for Professional Behavior in Human Services

+Criminal Justice Electives:

+16 credits (typically 4 courses) in Criminal Justice

 Criminal Justice Minor

 Students will complete five courses as follows:

-CJ 220 Criminal Justice Systems CJ 342 Juvenile Delinquency CJ 343 Criminology
+CJ 101 Introduction to Criminal Justice

+CJ 342 Juvenile Delinquency

+CJ 343 Criminology

 Choose two additional courses in Criminal Justice

 Advanced Standing Program in Criminal Justice

 Exceptional students enrolled in the Simpson undergraduate program for at least two years may complete up to three courses toward the MACJ in their senior year if they have a year or more of paid criminal justice experience while simultaneously completing the requirements for the bachelor's degree.
 Advanced Standing students with less than a year of paid criminal justice experience may take two courses toward completion of the MACJ degree.
 The courses eligible for completion for graduate credit are classes that are open to undergraduate and graduate students.
 These classes include

-- CJ 300/500 Juvenile and Family Law
+CJ 300/500 Juvenile and Family Law

-- CJ 333/547 Sexual Violence
+CJ 333/547 Sexual Violence

-- CJ 334/534 Crime and Place
+CJ 334/534 Crime and Place

-- CJ 335/535 Inequality and Justice
+CJ 335/535 Inequality and Justice

-- SCJ 341/541 Crisis Intervention
+SCJ 341/541 Crisis Intervention

-- CJ 342/542 Juvenile Delinquency
+CJ 342/542 Juvenile Delinquency

-- CJ 343/543 Criminology
+CJ 343/543 Criminology

-- CJ 344/544 Correctional Practices
+CJ 344/544 Correctional Practices

-- CJ 360/560 Criminal Law and the Legal Process
+CJ 360/560 Criminal Law and the Legal Process

-- SW 301/501 Counseling Strategies.
+SW 301/501 Counseling Strategies.